risk-first/website/Practices.md

 _This is in progress_

-> "Risk Management is project management for grown-ups" -- tbd
+> "Risk Management is project management for grown-ups" -- Tim Lister

 ## Outcomes